Toyota Prius+ review

 You can get hybrid versions of cars that are otherwise available as seven-seaters, such as the Mitsubishi Outlander, but they only come with five seats due to space given over to their hybrid systems.
 The same is true of the BMW 225xe, while the electric Nissan e-NV200 Combi, although a seven-seater, is a bit too van-like for most tastes.

-On the face of it, the Prius+'s claimed fuel economy of just under 50mpg isn’t that impressive – especially when the latest Prius hatchback returns more – but fairly low CO2 emissions ensure it still appeals to company-car drivers.
+On the face of it, the Prius+'s claimed fuel economy of just under 50mpg isn’t that impressive – especially when the latest Prius hatchback returns more – but fairly low CO2 emissions of 132-135g/km ensure it still appeals to company-car drivers, even if plug-in hybrids are the real BiK tax busters these days.

 While there are certainly some financial benefits to the Prius+, don’t expect to get the same smile on your face after driving one.
-The Prius+ prefers to be driven slowly and smoothly.
-If you floor the throttle, the whine from the CVT gearbox becomes quite loud, although there have been improvements to make the gearbox less noisy.
+This car prefers to be driven slowly and smoothly.
+If you floor the throttle, the whine from the CVT gearbox gets loud, although there have been improvements to make things less noisy.

-At low speeds, the Prius+ is nearly silent, and it can travel around 1.3 miles on its electric motor alone at speeds below 31mph.
+At low speeds, the Prius+ is nearly silent, and it can travel around 1.3 miles on its electric motor at speeds below 31mph.
 Above those speeds, it’s generally quiet as long as you drive gently.
 The car’s slippery shape keeps wind noise low.

 It’s spacious, too, with seven thin-backed seats arranged over three rows, and the airy feeling is emphasised by a large panoramic roof fitted to all models.

 Just two trim levels are available on the Prius+, but the good news is that both Icon and Excel are well equipped.
 So well, in fact, that unless you want sat nav, leather upholstery or self-parking, you’ll be perfectly happy with the Icon, which is also cheaper to run thanks to its smaller wheels.

 Since early 2018, the Prius+ has also come with Toyota’s Safety Sense system fitted as standard.
 This is a collection of various safety features and driving aids that helps reduce the chance of a collision.